ddopson/underscore-cli/README.md

       -q, --quiet           Suppress normal output.  'console.log' will still trigger output.
       --strict              Use strict JSON parsing instead of more lax 'eval' syntax.
 To avoid security concerns, use this with ANY data from an external source.
       --text                Parse data as text instead of JSON.
-Sets input and output formats to 'text' --nowrap              Instead of an expression like 'value+1', provide a full function body like 'return value+1;'.
-      --coffee              Interpret expression as CoffeeScript.
+Sets input and output formats to 'text' --coffee              Interpret expression as CoffeeScript.
 See http://coffeescript.org/